BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 * Revised the proposed selection of accounts and updated it to the 2019 DATEV account plan
 * Revised groupings and headers so that they correspond to the DATEV Kontenplan and Steuerberater EÜR reports
-* Redesigned the VAT table as compared to an actual Banana standard EÜR accountplan template, listing all possible VAT account numbers
+* Redesigned the VAT table as compared to an actual Banana standard EÜR accountplan template (more on this in Folder “Elster EÜR Reports”).
+The VAT table lists all possible UST and VST accounts with account numbers and 1-digit DATEV tax code
 * Standard DATEV Automatic accounts are marked in row “DATEV Autom.”
 * Added the view “Nutzer” to do the customizations in the files.
 In Anlagenbuchhaltung I additionally renamed some of the rows to adapt them to Steuerberater/ DATEV terminology
+* Added a template “Formatierter Bericht nach Gruppen” for a DATEV/ Steuerberater compatible EÜR report printout
+* Added/ updated Elster Kennzeichen for USt-VA 2019 and EÜR 2018 (more on this in Folder “Elster EÜR Reports”)
 * Generated a template for Anlagenbuchhaltung that corresponds to the data structure proposed in the DATEV/ ELSTER EÜR Anlagenspiegel
-* I added a template “Formatierter Bericht nach Gruppen” for a DATEV/ Steuerberater compatible EÜR report printout
-* Added/ updated Elster Kennzeichen for USt-VA 2019 and EÜR 2018 (more on this in Folder “Elster EÜR Reports”)

 ## Accounting files
 #### EÜR_REFERENCE.ac2